Computational Physics

 Important Notes

-in order to meet course requirements, should contact the instructor as soon
+course requirements should contact the instructor

 - The faculty is strongly committed to upholding standards of academic